queryluke/masseffect-5e/static/data/rules/10-04-learning-spells.md

 In any case, once a biotic user learns a spell, it is always at their disposal.

 ### Prepared Spells
-Tech powers utilize the same physical mnemonics, but utilize technological assistance and micro-fabricators that are built into the operatives omni-tool.
+Tech powers utilize technological assistance and micro-fabricators that are built into the operative's omni-tool.
 Unlike biotic users, tech users can program new spells and powers into their omni-tool like loading software onto a computer.
 However, the mental load required to access these powers in the heat of combat takes a superior intellect.
 More programs causes more confusion, and without the mental training and years of practice, tech users are limited in the number of spells they can bring into combat.
 This limit increases as tech users level, detailed